Guitar Amp Settings - Love or Confusion?

 Could be it's the electronic wonder that models 20 different amps in 15 different ways.

-So how do you eat a elephant?... one bite at a time (Maybe some garlic :).
-Lets look at tube amps.
+So how do you eat an elephant?... one bite at a time (Maybe some garlic :).
+Let's look at tube amps.

 Guitar amp settings, the how and why.

 On a tube amplifier, you might find a standby switch.
 The standby switch has a couple of functions.
 One is to warm up the tubes before you start cranking on the amp.

 This prolongs the life of the tubes - which can be quite expensive to replace and keeps them sounding their best.

 It's also good practice to put the amp on standby if you are going to be away from it and are coming back shortly.
 It keeps the tube warmed up and ready to go.